ksyun-kenc/liuguang/README.md

 - Run `video_source` on server.

-- Run `cgc --server=<server_address>` on anther PC as long as it can access the server over the network.
+- Run `cgc -r <server_address>` on anther PC as long as it can access the server over the network.

 Test with games: